sole/4x4JS/README.md

 - disconnect on note offs?
 - Reverb
 - define Gear interfaces
-	-Our 'when' is relative - is this good?
+	- Our 'when' is relative - is this good?
 		- It becomes absolute when used with final audio api objects (eg in oscillatornodes).
 So far, in:
 			- OscillatorVoice
 			- SampleVoice